dipdup-io/dipdup/docs/foreign/_guide-zksync-era.md

 {{ #include foreign/zksync_files/on_transfer.py }}
 ```

 Notice that we utilize the Transaction model predefined in `models/__init__.py`.
 DipDup is compatible with several databases, including SQLite, PostgreSQL, and TimescaleDB, thanks to a custom ORM layer built on top of Tortoise ORM.
+For more information on DipDup's data models and how to utilize them in your projects, visit the [models page in our docs](https://dipdup.io/docs/getting-started/models).

 ## Step 5 — Run